pajbot/tmi-rate-limits/README.md

     Permanent ban:

         @room-id=40286300;target-user-id=254911995;tmi-sent-ts=1550594146099 :tmi.twitch.tv CLEARCHAT #randers00 :randers01

+  - Shadowbans: Entire IP or account can be shadowbanned globally.
+In this case user is able to connect and join normally, but all of his messages are dropped.

+    - Softer shadowban version:

+      Happens when user posts too many messages, lasts 30 minutes (https://dev.twitch.tv/docs/irc/guide#command--message-limits).
+Can be bypassed if user is sub, VIP, mod or broadcaster.

+    - Harder shadowban version:

+      Happens when user triggers Twitch undocumented internal filters and gets banned.
+In this case user also cannot send whispers.
+Can be bypassed if user is a mod or a broadcaster.

 Note that in general that all messages that are dropped internally due to any of these filters still consume from the `privmsg-xxx-bucket`s.